Quick facts

 - Onion maggot bores into plant stems, causing the plants to turn yellow and wilt.

-- Bulb Mites can leave small brown scars on garlic clothes.
-Practice a four year rotation and make sure to properly dry bulbs before storage.
+- Bulb mites can leave small brown scars on garlic cloves.
+Rotate where you plant your crop every four years and properly dry bulbs before storage.